spm615/chemiotc.github.io/_pages/vision.md

 - pollutant productions geografically migrate instead of improving their ecocompatibility

-The solution is quite obvious and already highlighted: delocalized chemical productions in a network of small plant.
+The solution is quite obvious and already highlighted: delocalized chemical productions in a network of small plants.
 The chemical production will be sperad out in many more small units because thier results more flexible and versatile.

 **But how small these new plants will be?**